 You will be amazed at how efficiently you can get your workload out of the way when you can concentrate without distractions.

 - Equip Your Home Office

-Whether your home office is a separate room or merely your living room, make sure you have comfortable seating, because that is where you are going to spend a large part of the day.
+Whether your home office is a separate room or merely your living room, make sure you have comfortable seating because that is where you will spend a large part of the day.